frenck/spook/documentation/other_features.md

 - The count starts again after a restart.
 Spook remembers the runs while it is running, and nothing is written down, so a restart hands back a full allowance.
 - The limit cannot go above 64.
 Spook keeps the last 64 runs of each automation, and answering a larger limit would need a longer memory than that.
 Above 64 runs in a window it is not really an allowance any more.
+- The period cannot go above 366 days.
+Since a restart clears the count anyway, an allowance measured over more than a year is not something this could answer honestly.
 - Automations only.
 Scripts are left out on purpose: Home Assistant announces a script run before deciding whether it is allowed, so a call turned down for already running would spend an allowance on a run that never happened.
 A condition checked anywhere other than an automation has nothing to count against and passes.
 - Only the 256 most recently run automations are followed.
 Beyond that the least recently used one is forgotten, which hands its allowance back.
 Not something a normal house will reach, but it is a limit.
 - The run doing the asking does not count against itself.
 A condition sitting inside the actions is checked while the run is already under way, so without that a limit of one would turn down every run.